bitmovin/bitmovin-player-react/README.md

 ## Implement your custom UI

 TODO do we need it?
+What would be an example?